 One of the best spots for continuous road running in Mumbai.
 It's just over 4 km from Wilson College to Nariman point, on a path along the beach with views to the Arabian Sea and the Mumbai skyline.

 This historic castle is surrounded by a gorgeous, seasonally changing park with 4 km and 3 km running tracks.
+A very popular place for running in Osaka.
+Running Base offers changing rooms & showers!

 A perfect waterfront sunset run near the Kansai Airport in Izumisano City.
 Multiple options, including ~7 km or ~11 km routes along mainly waterfront paths.